Is it Cheaper to Buy Disney World Tickets Online or at the Gate?

 Buying your Disney World tickets online also comes with an added security feature.
 You can conveniently access your tickets through the card.
 This removes the necessity of bringing along multiple pieces of paper with you as you visit the park.

 Consider linking the theme park tickets, special events, water parks, and even the annual passes.
-Once you link the theme park tickets you can quickly make the FastPass+ selections in advance.
+Once you link the theme park tickets you can quickly make the Genie+ selections in advance that morning.
 Remember that the selections should be for the cards you intend to use on each particular day.

 Should something happen and you lose your card, you’re safe if it’s linked to the Disney account.
 You won’t lose your tickets, and you can request a replacement to access the tickets through the card.
 However, note that the replacement of your account card may be subject to a fee.